-Users of Word 2002 and above (see below for Word 2007/2010) are often puzzled by the sudden disappearance of headers and footers in their documents in Print Layout view.
+Users of Word 2002 and above (see below for Word 2007 and above) are often puzzled by the sudden disappearance of headers and footers in their documents in Print Layout view.
 Instead of seeing the usual space between pages, they find that their document text is continuous, with only a solid line marking the page break, as shown in Figure 1.

 Users may also describe this problem as a change in the vertical ruler (no blue area at the top) or even in the page size, saying that their page is only 9" high or that the text area "starts right at the top of the page."

 The reason for all these phenomena is a new feature added in Word 2002 that allows users to hide the "white space" between pages.
 This option may be toggled on the View tab of Tools | Options, as shown in Figure 2.

 An alternative way to return to the usual view is to hover the mouse over the line between pages until the mouse pointer changes to a double arrow and the "Show White Space" ScreenTip is displayed (see Figure 3), then click.

 If you now hover your mouse over the space between pages, you will see the "Hide White Space" pointer and ScreenTip (see Figure 4).
 If you click now, you'll be back where you started (and that's probably how you got there).